lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 Current explorations from the practice side have been based on ideas of increasing the consumption of the elderly and reducing the burden of elderly care.
 These include, for example, developing a "silver market" to target the consumption needs of the elderly and providing more elderly care as public services to reduce the pressure on young people to support their elders.
 Such approaches are necessary but insufficient, as they are mainly derived *merely* from the point of view that treats the elderly as unproductive piggy banks or social burdens.
 However, to build a harmonious and sustainable aging society, a paradigm shift in this mindset is necessary.

 It is crucial to recognize that elderly individuals can also contribute to socio-economic development, only with appropriate measures in place.
 This is mainly related to human capital, including enabling them to cope with the fast-changing environment, and activating and utilizing what older workers accumulate during years of work, which is too valuable to waste.
 One promising approach is by providing further education and training opportunities to older workers.
 Through such training, these aging individuals can formulate new human capital and reduce the depreciation rate of their existing skills and knowledge, enhancing their adaptability in today's labor market and improving their productivity.
-Another effective approach involves identifying and leveraging the existing human capital strengths of elderly workers.
+Another effective approach involves identifying and leveraging the existing strengths of elderly workers, so as to, for example, increase more opportunities for older workers (Acemoglu et al, 2022).
 By recognizing and harnessing their unique skills and knowledge, we can enhance efficiency in utilizing their expertise and increase their labor market returns.
 From a macro perspective, empowering elderly workers allows them to continue making valuable contributions to the economy, fundamentally altering the notion that an "aging society" is synonymous with increasing social burdens and economic slowdown; from an individual perspective, it enables them to lead lives with greater dignity in society.

 ### 4.2 Objectives and Expected Contribution

 In this chapter, I will evaluate the effects of a training program on labor market outcomes of older workers.
+Training programs targeting older workers is not a new concept, at least in the late 20th century, some researchers have pointed out possible advantages of offering such programs (Samorodov, 1999), although there was little evidence to support them.

+One possible concern is that firms do not believe older workers will stay with them very long, making them reluctant to invest in their human capital.

 ### 4.3 Potential Identification Strategy and Data

+Mid-Career Enhanced Subsidy - Singapore

+ the 2020 Work for Tomorrow Act - Germany

+WEGEBAU -

 ## 5. Data Management Plan